 Further, on December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the Tax Cuts and Jobs Act, the remaining provisions of the ACA are invalid as well.
 The Trump administration and CMS have both stated that the ruling will have no immediate effect, and on December 30, 2018 the same judge issued an order staying the judgment pending appeal.
 The Trump Administration has represented to the US Court of Appeals for the Fifth Circuit considering this judgment that it does not oppose the lower court's ruling.
 To that end, on May 1, 2019, the Justice Department filed a brief asking the Court to strike down the entirety of the ACA.
-Oral argument on this case is set for July 2019.
+Thereafter, on July 10, 2019, the Court of Appeals for the Fifth Circuit heard oral argument in this case.
+In those arguments, the Trump administration argued in support of upholding the lower court decision.
 It is unclear how this decision and any subsequent appeals and other efforts to repeal and replace the ACA will impact the ACA and our business.
 Litigation and legislation over the ACA are likely to continue, with unpredictable and uncertain results.